bumbeishvili/covid19-daily-data/README.md

 ## How

-Data will just come from Worldometers and it will be updated every day
+Data will just come from Worldometers and it will be updated daily

 ## Automation
 Becase, I did not want to do this manually, I wrote a small js notebook, which scrapes worldometer page and merges that data with already existing data